 Ed Sutton <firstname.lastname@example.org>

 Loosely based on the story of Joe Ball (also known as the Bluebeard from South Texas or the Alligator Man) from Elmendorf, Texas, sometime after Prohibition ended.
 He owned a bar with an alligator pit serving as an entertainment attraction.
-Several murders of women ensued, but it was never proven that the flesh found in the pit was human.
-However, Joe did commit suicide upon possibility of capture.
+Several murders of women ensued, of which Joe Ball was suspected, but it was never proven that the flesh found in the pit was human.
+However, Joe Ball committed suicide at his bar on September 24, 1938, when he was about to be arrested by the police in connection with the murders.
 See more »

 Right at the end of the film when the crocodile pulls Judd under the water head first, look to the left of the screen to see a scuba diver under the water who turns is clearly moving.
 He is obviously a safety stuntman of some sort.
 You can clearly see his hand and is dressed in black.
 See more »